bekk/bekk-arrangement-svc/README.md

 $ NO_CONTAINER_MANAGEMENT=1 NO_MIGRATION=1 dotnet # .. rest as before
 ```

+### If you have problems getting to run the tests locally
+I recommend the following steps:
+1: Turn off any podman or docker containers running on port 1433.
+2: Run `$ podman-compose up`
+3: In a different terminal window start the backend with `$ dotnet run` to force a DB migration.
+4: Close the server
+5: Run tests with the following command: `$ NO_CONTAINER_MANAGEMENT=1 NO_MIGRATION=1 dotnet test`

+You can keep running the tests with `$ NO_CONTAINER_MANAGEMENT=1 NO_MIGRATION=1 dotnet test` or directly in your IDE.

 ## Migrating the database

 - Create a new .sql file with a number prefix (increment the highest existing prefix) with your new migration